jimburton/haskell-webservice/README.md

 ## Installation

-**If you are using Windows, you should install CygWin and use the CYgWin terminal instead of the Windows command prompt, as this has been known to cause problems with cabal.**
+**If you are using Windows, you should install CygWin and use the CygWin terminal instead of the Windows command prompt, as this has been known to cause problems with cabal.**

 **If you are working on this code in the labs, do not install it on a Windows drive (e.g. `~/W_DRIVE`